MercuryRising/redis-doc/topics/twitter-clone.md

 SADD uid:1000:following 1001
 SADD uid:1001:followers 1000

 Note the same pattern again and again, in theory with a relational database the list of following and followers is a single table with fields like `following_id` and `follower_id`.
 With queries you can extract the followers or following of every user.
 With a key-value DB that's a bit different as we need to set both the `1000 is following 1001` and `1001 is followed by 1000` relations.
 This is the price to pay, but on the other side accessing the data is simpler and ultra-fast.
-And having this things as separated sets allows us to do interesting stuff, for example using SINTER we can have the intersection of 'following' of two different users, so we may add a feature to our Twitter clone so that it is able to say you at warp speed, when you visit somebody' else profile, "you and foobar have 34 followers in common" and things like that.
+And having these things as separated sets allows us to do interesting stuff, for example using SINTER we can have the intersection of 'following' of two different users, so we may add a feature to our Twitter clone so that it is able to say you at warp speed, when you visit somebody' else profile, "you and foobar have 34 followers in common" and things like that.

 You can find the code that sets or removes a following/follower relation at follow.php.
 It is trivial as you can see.

 Making it horizontally scalable
 ---

-Gentle reader, if you reached this point you are already an hero, thank you.
-Before to talk about scaling horizontally it is worth to check the performances on a single server.
+Gentle reader, if you reached this point you are already a hero, thank you.
+Before we talk about scaling horizontally it is worth checking the performances on a single server.
 Retwis is *amazingly fast*, without any kind of cache.
 On a very slow and loaded server, apache benchmark with 100 parallel clients issuing 100000 requests measured the average pageview to take 5 milliseconds.
 This means you can serve millions of users every day with just a single Linux box, and this one was monkey asses slow!
 Go figure with more recent hardware.

 So, first of all, probably you will not need more than one server for a lot of applications, even when you have a lot of users.
 But let's assume we *are* Twitter and need to handle a huge amount of traffic.
-What to do?
+What would we do?

 Hashing the key
 ---